Skip to content

 ME Annual Progress Update (APU) Policy

 The annual progress update is a formal process to review the research and academic progress of all PhD students.
 It is intended to be a communication tool for PhD students and research advisors to ensure there is adequate progress toward the degree.
-Pre-candidate PhD students are required to complete the annual progress update twice a year, once in the Fall and once in the Winter.
-Candidates are required to complete the update once per year in the Winter term.
+PhD students complete the update once per year in the Winter term.
 Access to the APU system will be sent via email from the Academic Services Office.